 Methods Of Dehydrating Habanero Peppers

-Using a food dehydrator is the most consistent method for dehydration.
-These appliances are designed for pulling all moisture from the habanero peppers.
+Using a food dehydrator is the most consistent method for dehydrating produce.
+These appliances are designed to pull all of the moisture from the habanero peppers.

 Placing them in an oven on low temperature will remove moisture, too, but will usually cook the peppers slightly.
 This will turn the outside a darker color and take away some of the original flavor.